TanmayTanmayGarg/electoral-bond/README.md

   Now MySQL part has compleated.

-2. In your destop create a folder a folder, in my case I have named it as 'Dcc Assignment 4'.
+2. In your destop create a folder a folder, in my case I have named it as 'Dcc Assignment 4', move both pdf files (redumption details and Purchases details) here .

   2.1.
 Open this folder in vs code.